VladGhelbere/Meeting-Room-Monitor/README.md

-Authors: Ghelbere Vlad, Nistor Andrei, Lazea Iosua, Totan Gabriel
+Created By: Ghelbere Vlad, Nistor Andrei, Lazea Iosua, Totan Gabriel
+Note: Some of the Amazon configurations like the API Gateway and a lot of JS & CSS from the front-end is missing from this repository, serving only as a guide with samples.

 # Meeting Room Monitor